Er1kKa-Tian/Er1kKa-Tian.github.io/docs/index.md

 I used to play games a lot, including [Battlefield 1](https://battlefieldtracker.com/bf1/profile/origin/Er1kKa/overview), [Battlefield 5](https://battlefieldtracker.com/bfv/profile/origin/Er1kka/overview), Broken Arrow, Transport Fever, and MSFS.

+## Status Update

+What I'm doing recently:

+- Finishing the 2nd year of MPhil
+- Thinking about the thesis and future plans...
+- Reading [A Brief History of Neoliberalism](https://academic.oup.com/book/40603) by David Harvey
+- Work on this website :)

 ## Links

 *Feel free to reach out!* 🫡